This is the secret to a successful LinkedIn InMail

 What is a LinkedIn InMail?

-How many LinkedIn InMails do you get with LinkedIn premium?
+How many LinkedIn InMails do you get with LinkedIn Premium?

 You are allowed a specific number of InMail “credits” based on your LinkedIn premium subscription type.
-For example, with LinkedIn Sales Navigator “professional” version, you are allowed 20 InMails a month.
-You can find the number of LinkedIn InMail credits on your Premium subscription page.

-There is an important difference between a LinkedIn Message and a LinkedIn InMail.
 A LinkedIn message is an email or message between your 1st degree connections.
-A LinkedIn InMail is an email between your 2nd and 3rd degree connections.

 Why use a LinkedIn InMail?